Trip Resources: Pacific Northwest Adventure

 Take several hour-long hikes in your boots.
 If you have hilly terrain nearby, that’s a bonus!

 Transportation to and from the adventure are the responsibility of the family.
 Our instructors will be eagerly awaiting each of our students’ arrivals at the Portland International Airport (PDX) for Pacific Northwest Adventure 1, or the Seattle-Tacoma International Airport (SEA) for Pacific Northwest Adventure 2.
+(The Pacific Northwest Adventure 2 students will fly out of PDX.)
 We try our best to meet every student as they walk off the plane.
 In the rare event we are unable to, we will call your child to guide him/her to a meeting place.
 Students call home as soon as they meet with our instructors and gather their baggage.

 *Please do not book flights until your child has been officially accepted and enrolled on the Pacific Northwest Adventure trip.